CDCgov/data-exchange-hl7/tools/local-run/README.md

-LOCAL EVENT HUBS SIMULATOR FOR FNS-HL7-PIPELINE
+### LOCAL EVENT HUBS SIMULATOR FOR FNS-HL7-PIPELINE

-The code has been tested with jdk-11.0.18+10 and jdk-17.0.7+7
+The code has been tested with kotlin 1.8.0, jdk-11.0.18+10 and jdk-17.0.7+7

-Preconditions:
+Prerequisites:
 TODO

-Initial Setup:
-If you are reading this, you already have cloned the develop branch of the DEX project or checkout eph0-local-run branch.

-Open “Command Prompt”.
-Navigate to data-exchange-hl7\tools\local-run folder c:\...>hub-setup.bat
+All following instructions assume that "Command Prompt" is open and
+the current folder is set to:
+C:\...\data-exchange-hl7\tools\local-run

+Initial Setup, run the following batch files in sequence:
+- hub-config
-It will setup event-hubs and storage folders
+  creates event-hubs and storage folder

-c:\...>fns-build.bat
+- fns-build
-It will compile fns-hl7-pipeline functions
+  compiles fns-hl7-pipeline functions

-c:\...>local-build.bat
-It will compile simulator local projects

-c:\...>local-run.bat
-It will run the pipeline
+- local-build
+  compiles local functions
+- local-run
+  runs the local event hub simulator

-After running local-run.bat you will see that there are no messages to process.
+After running local-run batch file you will see that there are no messages to process.

-The simulator consumes messages from storage/hl7ingress folder There are two ways to get messages in the hl7ingress:
+The simulator consumes messages from the storage/hl7ingress folder.
+There are two ways to get messages in the hl7ingress:

-A. Use fn-storage-uploader azure function c:\...>cd fn-storage-uploader
+1. Use fn-storage-uploader azure function
+    - cd fn-storage-uploader

-Initial compile only:
+    - Initial compile only:
-c:\...>mvn package -DskipTests
+      mvn package -DskipTests

-c:\...>mvn azure-functions:run
+    - mvn azure-functions:run
       After that you can use Postman to upload messages

-B. Use storage-uploader project c:\...>cd storage-uploader
+2. Use storage-uploader project
+    - cd storage-uploader

-Initial compile only:
+    - Initial compile only:
-c:\...>mvn package -DskipTests
+      mvn package -DskipTests

-Edit run.bat to set env. variables to point to fns-hl7-pipeline unit test folders or other folders with hl7 messages There are REM comments in the batch file that describe what is needed for CASE or ELR c:\...>run.bat
+    - Edit run.bat to set environment variables to point to fns-hl7-pipeline unit test folders or other folders with hl7 messages
+      There are REM comments in the batch file that describe what is needed for CASE or ELR
+    - run
       It will move the files to hl7ingress and start the simulator

 After the simulator runs you can open view_hubs.html to see the hubs messages.
 Message content can be examined with view_msg.html

-You can compile\run all or a single simulator hub.
+You can compile\run all or a single simulator project.
-For example: local-run debatcher will run the debatcher hub.
+For example: local-run debatcher will run the debatcher simulator.
 Type fns-build ? or local-build ? or local-run for options.

-To clear the hubs and storage: c:\...>del *.txt /s from the local-run folder
+To clear the hubs and storage:
+- from local- run folder:
+    - del *.txt /s
+    - del *.properties /s